-My Role: Designer & Art Director Agency: Blippar
+My Role: Design Lead & Art Director Agency: Blippar

 The Challenge: Even though we have honed our AR workflow process over the years and have examples to show given clients, mostly all agency's still take on a wild west approach to these type of projects.
 Probably a similar effect as to explaining one responsive design ten years ago.
 No matter how many demos or examples we have showed, the client needs help with visualization by leveraging assets that may or may exist.
 In my pitch decks for investors or a new proposal, we needed an efficient method to show AR.

 The Solution: Understanding that they themselves are also taking a huge risk in investing in this project, sometimes we have to go above and beyond to show them the light at the end of the tunnel.
 Even though that's the case, it's impossible to show "simple" demo custom to their brand/project for every single pitch.
 So this is where going back to low sketches, storyboards and illustrations really help in a fast working environment.
 With this method we can push the idea as far as we wanted to give the client insights as to what's possible.
 It is also frustrating for the designer who has the concept and UX in their mind, but not having the capability to illustrate it themselves clearly.
 Here is where having a talented illustrator on your team that you can communicate with easily is sorely needed.

 Reflection: These ideas were celebrated but sent to the graveyard regardless, at least they were mainly due to budget constraints or lack of assets, something out of our control.
 Dealing with these pitches, I have realized the client/agency usually underestimates what is needed for an AR campaign to flourish, even a basic one.

 – Beauty and the Beast - Emma Watson Belle Doll Concept Pitch –